-I became passionate about treating eating disorders and body image disorders almost 15 years ago.
+I became passionate about treating eating disorders and body image disorders almost 15 years ago while working in residential treatment.
 It’s not an easy area of practice because progress can be slow and sometimes almost imperceptible.
 Studies show that it takes an average of 7 years to fully recover from an eating disorder.
 But over long periods of time, I watched men and women emerge from the fog of addiction and reclaim their lives.
 That work, for me, is rewarding.

 Fast forward to the present moment: my perspective has changed.
 I have learned much more about how wilderness therapy is precisely the tool that many of my clients have needed to overcome some major hurdles in their fight for recovery.

 Several years ago, when I entered the world of wilderness therapy, I believed that while working in this setting, my work with people struggling with eating disorders and body image would be put on hold.
-But then came client after client that had “past eating disorders,” undiagnosed eating disorders, or body image/eating disorder issues that appeared to be or were secondary to the prompting event or crisis that led them to wilderness therapy.
-I rapidly gained an education on how wilderness therapy is a positive tool for overcoming eating and body image disorders.
-Here’s what I learned:
+But then came client after client that had “past eating disorders,” young adults with undiagnosed eating disorders, or adolescents with symptoms of anorexia nervosa, bulimia or binge eating struggles.
+Body image issues often appeared to

-- Wilderness therapy provides an environment in which underlying or lingering eating disorder (ED) behaviors become more obvious and therefore easier to tackle and treat.
+Wilderness therapy provides an environment in which underlying or lingering eating disorder (ED) behaviors become more obvious and therefore easier to tackle and treat.

-When a person enters the wilderness therapy world, they lose the ability to utilize most of their past methods of avoidance (video games, screen time, isolating, drugs, alcohol, friends, dating relationships, etc) and they are then forced to deal with their emotions in a new way.
+When a person enters a wilderness therapy program, they lose the ability to utilize most of their past methods of avoidance (video games, screen time, isolating, drugs, alcohol, friends, dating relationships, etc) and they are then forced to deal with their emotions in a new way.
 If a person has a tendency to rely on food as a coping mechanism–it quickly becomes obvious in the wilderness.

 Wilderness therapy provides insight into the ways “minor eating disorder behaviors” continue to significantly disrupt a person’s effort to achieve their personal goals.

 This allows the individual to develop better awareness and insight into just how much these external factors impact their own beliefs about their body and health.